Do you remember the last time you tried to request an interpreter from a referral agency and didn’t have a good experience?

 Other event related information such as the place of service, address, city, state, ZIP, date of service, start & end times are needed as well.

-Your organization may need to keep track of the Limited English Proficiency (LEP) clients receiving interpretive services.
+Your organization may need to keep track of the Limited English Proficiency (LEP) consumers receiving interpretive services.

 If this is the case, provide that information to the referral agency.

-This may include client’s name, gender, date of birth and language.
+This may include consumer’s name, gender, date of birth and language.

-If client information is not critical for you to keep track of, you don’t need to provide it.
+If consumer information is not critical for you to keep track of, you don’t need to provide it.

 What Happens After You Place Your Request